imliuyzh/lfs101x-notes/chapter7.md

 locate utilizes a database created by a related utility, updatedb.
 Most Linux systems run this automatically once a day.
 However, you can update it at any time by just running updatedb from the command line as the root user.

 ## find
-find is an extremely useful and often-used utility program in the daily life of a Linux system administrator.
-It recurses down the filesystem tree from any particular directory (or set of directories) and locates files that match specified conditions.
+find recurses down the filesystem tree from any particular directory (or set of directories) and locates files that match specified conditions.
 The default pathname is always the present working directory.

 When no arguments are given, find lists all files in the current directory and all of its subdirectories.
 Commonly used options to shorten the list include -name (only list files with a certain pattern in their name), -iname (also ignore the case of file names), and -type (which will restrict the results to files of a certain specified type, such as d for directory, l for symbolic link, or f for a regular file, etc.).